dominikstoetter/redux-compose-async/README.md

 ## why?

-ever wanted a action to resolve or reject like this?
+ever wanted an action to resolve or reject like this?
 ```js
 try {
   await fetchFromMyApi({ uuid })